 Name Туре Description Description DisplayTextType 01 A description of the resource and its role in the solution described by the SDD.
 ShortDescription DisplayTextType 01 A short description of the resource and its role.
 Name VariableExpressionType 01 The name of the resource as known in the deployment environment.
-Property PropertyType 0 An identity property of the resource.
-HostedResource ResourceType 0 A resource that participates in the solution and that is hosted by the defining resource. xsd:any 0 id xsd:ID 1 An identifier of the resource scoped to the descriptor. type ResourceTypeNameType 1 A well-known resource type. xsd:anyAttribute 0
+[DEPRECATED in SDD v2.0] Property PropertyType 0 An identity property of the resource.
+HostedResource ResourceType 0 A resource that participates in the solution and that is hosted by the defining resource. xsd:any 0 id xsd:ID 1 An identifier of the resource scoped to the descriptor. implementedBy xsd:QName 01 A reference to another hosted resource in topology.

+type ResourceTypeNameType 1 A well-known resource type. xsd:anyAttribute 0